Discover the unexpected

-Experian® initiated a partnership with the National Urban League (NUL) as a lead sponsor for their first virtual conference.
-We staffed their Career Fair booth and Expo booth to meet conference members and share more education and advocacy material on consumer and small business credit.
-NUL will be a key partner for us to advance representation of Black talent across all levels of our organization.
+Experian® initiated a partnership with the National Urban League (NUL) in 2021 as a lead sponsor for their first virtual conference, and again for their in-person conference in 2022.
+We staffed their Career Fair booth and Expo booth to meet conference members and share education and advocacy material on consumer and small business credit.
+Our relationship with NUL continues to evolve as we partner with them on our talent and financial education work.

 Experian is committed to close the wealth gap in data careers.
 Since 2018, Experian has identified great talent through our attendance at the Grace Hopper Celebration of Women in Computing, an event that attracts participants worldwide.
 We’re also a Gold Sponsor of Women in Data, a global nonprofit with the same commitment to women in tech.